Absolution (VanderMeer novel): Plot

+The second part of the book details Central's first doomed expedition into the newly awakened Active Area X. The perspective is a Central operative named Lowry, a foul mouthed angry drug addict.
+The Southern Reach, the branch of Central tasked with dealing with the region now known as Area X, sends Lowry and twenty three other operatives to find an "off switch" to destroy Area X. Lowry was given a secret task to find Old Jim and recover Jack's stolen money.
+The expedition members realize that time and space seem to have lost meaning as they loose track of how far they've traveled and how long they were traveling for.
+One by one they succumb to the dangers of Area X as they head towards a lighthouse that seems to be emitting a green light or substance.
+As he loses the last vestiges of sanity, he finds a strange molt that resembles the body of a co-worker who was not on the expedition.
+Despite a sign on the husk saying "Do Not Eat" he succumbs to an overwhelming urge to devour it.
+He is then shot by the last remaining team member.
+Though his fate in this book remains uncertain, in the other books he is referred to as the only survivor and takes an upper management role in the Southern Reach.

 Reception

 Absolution received positive reviews from critics.
 The Washington Post praised Absolution, stating that despite low expectations, it maintained the same quality as the original trilogy.
 They note that the book managed to overcome the common issue of horror becoming less effective in longer works.
 The New York Times generally praised the novel, stating that the opening sections were "some of VanderMeer's best writing."
 The Los Angeles Times positively compared the horror and grief depicted in the book to the paintings of Hieronymus Bosch, and the Boston Globe described the book as "maddening, haunting, and compelling."